How the Oculus Quest 2 made me fall in love with working out - CNN Underscored

 The Supernatural community was also quick to point out the value of the game’s coaches, who provide an intimate level of motivation that can go beyond what you’d get from services such as Apple Fitness Plus.

 Multiple people in the group mentioned that they’re in the best shape of their lives since starting their VR fitness journey, and it doesn’t stop there.
-The 100k Club includes Covid-19 survivors as well as those with chronic health problems, all of whom noted that playing Supernatural on Oculus Quest has aided in their recovery or made dealing with their condition easier.
+The 100k Club includes Covid-19 survivors and those with chronic health problems, all of whom noted that playing Supernatural on Oculus Quest has aided in their recovery or made dealing with their condition easier.

 But the members of the Supernatural community haven’t just found VR exercise to be a boon to their physical wellness — they also consider it critical to their mental health, and have found a sense of true community at a time when human interaction is harder to find than ever.